Colorectal Cancer Risk Factors

 Family members of people who have HNPCC or FAP can have genetic testing to check for specific genetic changes.
 For those who have changes in their genes, health care providers may suggest ways to try to reduce the risk of colon cancer, or to improve the detection of this disease.
 For adults with FAP, your doctor may recommend an operation to remove all or part of the colon and rectum.

-Ulcerative colitis or Crohn’s disease: If you have a condition that causes inflammation of the colon (such as ulcerative colitis or Crohn’s disease), you may be at increased risk of developing colon cancer.
+Ulcerative colitis or Crohn’s disease: If you have a condition that causes inflammation of the colon (such as ulcerative colitis or Crohn’s disease), you may be at increased risk of developing colorectal cancer.

-Personal history of cancer: If you have already had colon cancer, you may be at increased risk for developing the disease a second time.
-Also, women with a history of ovarian, breast or uterine cancer are at a somewhat higher risk of developing colon cancer.
+Personal history of cancer: If you have already had colorectal cancer, you may be at increased risk for developing the disease a second time.
+Also, women with a history of ovarian, breast or uterine cancer are at a somewhat higher risk of developing colorectal cancer.

-Inactivity and obesity have also been linked to higher risk of colon cancer.
-Studies have shown that daily physical activity can decrease colon cancer risk by as much as 50 percent.
+Inactivity and obesity have also been linked to higher risk of colorectal cancer.
+Studies have shown that daily physical activity can decrease colorectal cancer risk by as much as 50 percent.

-Cigarette smoking: A person who smokes cigarettes may be at increased risk of developing polyps and colon cancer.
+Cigarette smoking: A person who smokes cigarettes may be at increased risk of developing polyps and colorectal cancer.